-It can, therefore, help you stick to a healthy lifestyle when you’re tired and willpower would normally go out of the window.
+It can, therefore, help you stick to a healthy lifestyle when you’re tired and your willpower would normally go out of the window.

 Meal prep also helps keep grocery costs down and reduces personal food waste.
-You only buy exactly what you’re going to eat, meaning you’ll throw away less food and help your budget go further.
+You only buy exactly what you’re going to eat, meaning you’ll throw away less food and help your budget stretch further.

 Top Benefits in a Nutshell